Board of Directors

 Dionne Irvine

-Dionne Irvine is a co-owner of Irvine & Roberts Vineyards in Ashland, Oregon.
-Dionne and her husband, Doug Irvine, established Irvine & Roberts in 2007, which today includes 47 acres of Pinot Noir, Chardonnay, Pinot Meunier, and Gamay Noir planted on their high-elevation estate vineyards.
+Dionne Irvine is a co-founder of Irvine & Roberts Vineyards in Ashland, Oregon.
+Dionne and her husband, Doug Irvine, established Irvine & Roberts in 2007, which today includes 47 acres of Pinot Noir, Chardonnay, Pinot Meunier, and Gamay Noir planted on the high-elevation estate vineyards.
 The vineyard is also the place she gratefully calls home.
-Dionne oversees distribution, marketing, hospitality, and day-to-day tasting room and winery operations.

 Dionne spent her younger years in Brookings, Oregon, then moved to Southern California, where she began her real estate career, working in sales, marketing and management for both small private and large publicly traded new homebuilding companies.
 With a desire to raise her 3 daughters in Oregon, she returned to her Southern Oregon roots in 1997, making Ashland her home.

-Dionne currently serves as a board member and a marketing committee member for the Rogue Valley Vintners Association and as a Board Member at Large and Executive Committee Member for the Asante Foundation.
+Dionne currently serves as a marketing committee member for the Rogue Valley Vintners Association and as a Board Member at Large and Executive Committee Member for the Asante Foundation.
 She also served as a board member of the Oregon Winegrowers Association from 2020-2022.

 Believing we are only as strong as the community we call home, she collaborates with, promotes, and supports the Oregon Shakespeare Festival, destination marketing organizations, local chefs, arts organizations, local schools, and several philanthropic foundations in the Rogue Valley.